Anemia in Children

 When to Call a Healthcare Provider

-Call your child's healthcare provider if you notice that your child has any of the symptoms of anemia.
-And, if your child has not been checked for anemia, talk with the provider about your child's risk of getting it.
+has any of the symptoms of anemia.
+And if your child hasn't been checked for anemia,

 Key Points

-- Anemia is a low red blood cell count or a low hemoglobin level.
+- Anemia is a low red blood cell count

-- There are many different causes of anemia.
+- There are many different types of

-- The treatment of anemia depends on what is causing it.
+- The treatment of anemia depends on

 Next Steps